AeroTechLab/RobotSystem-Lite/README.md

 ### Request/Reply messages

 Messages requesting state changes or information about the robot are sent by clients occasionally and their arrival should be as guaranteed as possible.
-Therefore, these messages are transmitted to the server through **TCP** sockets, on port **50000**.
+Therefore, these messages are transmitted using a [request-reply](https://en.wikipedia.org/wiki/Request%E2%80%93response) protocol.
 Possible messages (and corresponding reply values) are listed in a [separate header](https://eesc-mkgroup.github.io/RobotSystem-Lite/shared__robot__control_8h.html)

 ### Joint/Axis update messages

-Messages transporting online updates for robot degrees-of-freedom ([axes or joints](https://github.com/EESC-MKGroup/Robot-Control-Interface#the-jointaxis-rationale)) control variables (measurements or setpoints) should arrive as quickly as possible, and there is no advantage in resending lost packets, as their validity is short in time.
-Thereby, these messages are exchanged with **RobotSystem-Lite** through lower-latency **UDP** sockets, on port **50001** for **axes** and **50002** for **joints**, in a [defined format](https://eesc-mkgroup.github.io/RobotSystem-Lite/shared__dof__variables_8h.html).
+Messages transporting online updates for robot degrees-of-freedom ([axes (not joints)](https://github.com/EESC-MKGroup/Robot-Control-Interface#the-jointaxis-rationale)) control variables (measurements or setpoints) should arrive as quickly as possible, and there is no advantage in resending lost packets, as their validity is short in time.
+Thereby, these messages are exchanged with **RobotSystem-Lite** through lower-latency and scalable [publisher-subscriber](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) connections (possibly with [broadcast](https://en.wikipedia.org/wiki/Multicast)), in a [defined format](https://eesc-mkgroup.github.io/RobotSystem-Lite/shared__dof__variables_8h.html).

 ### Control variables conventions